jonnyspicer/mango/README.md

 ## Usage

 Mango offers custom structs representing different data structures used by Manifold, as well as methods to call the Manifold API and retrieve those objects.
-Full documentation is available on [pkg.go.dev](https://pkg.go.dev/github.com/jonnyspicer/mango#section-documentation)

 In order for some functions to work correctly, you will need to have a `MANIFOLD_API_KEY` set in the `.env` file in the root of your project.
 Your key can be found on the edit profile screen in the Manifold UI.

 ### Basics

+Full documentation, including all available functions and types, is available on [pkg.go.dev](https://pkg.go.dev/github.com/jonnyspicer/mango#section-documentation).

 Get information about the currently authenticated user: